Microsoft Leadership: A New Era for Multinational Technology Company

 Co-founder of the company, Bill Gates was at the helm of Microsoft leadership since its inception in 1972 until 2000, when Steve Ballmer succeeded him as CEO.
-While Steve Job’s leadership was rightly regarded as successful, Steve Ballmer was specified as the worst CEO of a large publicly traded American company in 2012 by Forbes and this viewpoint is shared by many business analysts and practitioners.
+While Steve Job’s leadership was rightly regarded as successful, Steve Ballmer was pointed to as the worst CEO of a large publicly traded American company in 2012 by Forbes.
+This viewpoint is shared by many business analysts and practitioners.
 It has been noted that Microsoft peaked at USD 60/share in 2000, just as Mr. Ballmer took the reins.
-By 2002 it had fallen into the USD 20s, and has only rarely made it back to USD30s value, until Ballmer’s replacement by Satya Nadella as CEO.
+By 2002 it had fallen into the USD 20s, and has only rarely made it back to USD30s value, until Ballmer’s replacement by Satya Nadella as CEO in 2014.

 Moreover, Nadella is an acknowledged and effective business leader, who can attain focus to solve complex problems, knows how to give his team confidence and he announced his mission to transform Microsoft organizational culture to infuse the values of innovation.

 Microsoft Corporation Report contains a full analysis of Microsoft leadership.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis and McKinsey 7S Model on Microsoft.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Microsoft.
 Moreover, the report contains analyses of Microsoft business strategy, organizational structure and organizational culture.
-The report also comprises discussions of Microsoft marketing strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of Microsoft marketing strategy, ecosystem and addresses issues of corporate social responsibility.

 Hartung, A. (2012) “Oops!
 Five CEOs Who Should Have Already Been Fired (Cisco, GE, WalMart, Sears, Microsoft)” Available at: https://www.forbes.com/sites/adamhartung/2012/05/12/oops-5-ceos-that-should-have-already-been-fired-cisco-ge-walmart-sears-microsoft/3/#fdf3148783df